roie-r/NMS_Scripts/README.md

-My personal-use collection.
-Some are my own, others were picked from other mods and incorporated in my scripts.
+My personal-use modifications.
+Some are my own, others were collected from -or inspired by mods.